galaxyproject/training-material/topics/imaging/tutorials/hela-screen-analysis/tutorial.md

 >      - {% icon param-check %} `Major Axis Length`
 > 7. Now we can extract the workflow for batch processing
 >    - Name it "feature_extraction".
->    - Name the inputs to `input image` and filter `rules`.
->    - Mark the results of step 5., 6. as outputs.
 >
 >    {% include snippets/extract_workflow.md %}
+>
+> 8. Edit the workflow you just created
+>    - Name the inputs `input image` and `filter rules`.
+>    - Mark the results of steps 5 and 6 as outputs (by clicking on the asterisk next to the output name).
+>
 {: .hands_on}

 The resulting workflow should look something like this: